boltlabs-inc/key-mgmt-spec/arbitrary-secrets-overview.md

     1. Audit logs should be portable, i.e., easily exportable from the system.
     1. Non-normative note: Given the above properties, we do not achieve integrity of the audit logs in the presence of a cheating key server.
 Future work may address this concern.

-## Cryptographic Protocol and Implementation Dependencies
-- [TODO #49](https://github.com/boltlabs-inc/key-mgmt-spec/issues/49): Add dependency information for the above.

-We have the following dependencies:
-- We instantiate the asymmetric password-based authenticated key exchange protocol with OPAQUE.
-We are using [opaque-ke](https://docs.rs/opaque-ke/2.0.0-pre.3/opaque_ke/index.html), which currently implements [version 09 of the IETF RFC](https://datatracker.ietf.org/doc/draft-irtf-cfrg-opaque/09/).
-This library is under active development, as is the IETF draft.
-An earlier release of this repository has been audited by NCC Group in June 2021.
-    - This implementation relies on [voprf](https://github.com/novifinancial/voprf), which is tracking [the IETF RFC on OPRFs](https://datatracker.ietf.org/doc/draft-irtf-cfrg-voprf/).
-    - As both of the above RFCs are in flux, we expect ongoing updates.
-    - Following the terminology of the RFC, we use the following OPAQUE-3DH configuration: OPRF(ristretto255, SHA-512), HKDF-SHA-512, HMAC-SHA-512, SHA-512, ristretto255, with Argon2 as the KSF, and no shared context information.
-- TLS 1.3.
-    - [TODO #22](https://github.com/boltlabs-inc/key-mgmt-spec/issues/22): Select and add config, setup, and implementation dependency information.
-- Cryptographic Hash Function `Hash`.
-We use [SHA3-256](https://nvlpubs.nist.gov/nistpubs/fips/nist.fips.202.pdf) throughout in our constructions, as implemented in [sha3](https://docs.rs/sha3/latest/sha3/) by RustCrypto.
-- CSPRNG, `rng`.
-- Symmetric AEAD scheme.
-We are using [chacha20poly1305](https://docs.rs/chacha20poly1305/0.10.1/chacha20poly1305/index.html) by RustCrypto, which implements [RFC 8439](https://tools.ietf.org/html/rfc8439).
-This library is under active development.
-An earlier release of this repository was audited by NCC Group in February 2020.
-    - This scheme uses a 256-bit pseudorandom key.
-There are no further requirements on the format or properties of the key.
-    - This implementation will not execute in constant time on processors with a variable-time multiplication operation.
- - HMAC-based key derivation function.
-We use [hkdf](https://docs.rs/rust-crypto/0.2.36/crypto/hkdf/) by RustCrypto, which implements [RFC 5869](https://datatracker.ietf.org/doc/html/rfc5869).
-- A message authentication code (MAC).
-    - [TODO #149](https://github.com/boltlabs-inc/key-mgmt/issues/149): Propagate implementation decisions from #149 here.